nhuntwalker/flask-microblog/README.md

 - Instead of using sqlite as my database, I'm using a PostgreSQL database, with configuration set up in my environment.
 - Added Python 3.6 type annotations.
 - Using a dictionary for view context instead of explicit keyword arguments
-- I didn't really feel like using Gravatar for images
+- I didn't really feel like using Gravatar for images so the users have no images on them.
+Tough.